Field Notes

 $pCC (Promissory Canton Coin) is a tokenized promissory note that represents a liquid claim on that locked CC.

-• The underlying CC stays locked, maintaining SV Weight
+- The underlying CC stays locked, maintaining SV Weight

-• When the SV wants their CC back, they burn the $pCC and the CC is unfrozen
+- When the SV wants their CC back, they burn the $pCC and the CC is unfrozen

 The CC never moves.
 The $pCC does all the work.
 This isn't a wrapped token.
 It's not a bridge.
-The underlying asset stays exactly where it needs to be — locked in the vault, securing the network. $pCC is simply the liquidity layer on top.
+The underlying asset stays exactly where it needs to be — locked, securing the network.
+We have proven this full cycle on Canton MainNet — deposit, lock, mint, burn, initiate-unlock — in a closed demonstration, and the production vault is being built with custody and ecosystem partners.

 Why This Is Structurally Different From Wrapped Assets